mrwithersea/redux-workshop/PITCHME.md

 ---

-### To prevent string errors in our reducer code we could export a const
+### To avoid action type errors in our reducer code we could export a const

 ---?code=sample/actions/consts/component.js&lang=javascript